Pseudo-modularity and Iwasawa theory

 We assume that $\theta$ satisfies the following conditions, \begin{list}{$\bullet$}{} \item $\theta$ is primitive, \item if $\chi|_{(\Z/p\Z)^\times}=1$, then $\chi|_{(\Z/N\Z)^\times}(p) \ne 1$, and \item if $N=1$, then $\theta \ne \omega^2$. \end{list} These assumptions, along with $p \nmid N \phi(N)$, allow us to apply the work of Ohta \cite{ohta2003}.

 A subscript $\theta$ or $\chi$ on a module refers to the eigenspace for an action of $(\Z/Np\Z)^\times$.
 A superscript $\pm$ will denote the $\pm 1$-eigenspace for complex conjugation.
-Let $S$ denote the set of primes dividing $Np$, and let $G_{\bQ,S}$ be the unramified outside $S$ Galois group of $\bQ$.
+Let $S$ denote the set of primes dividing $Np$ along with the infinite prime, and let $G_{\bQ,S}$ be the unramified outside $S$ Galois group of $\bQ$.